Group B streptococcal infection: Vaccines to prevent GBS infections

-Though the introduction of national guidelines to screen pregnant women for GBS carriage and the use of IAP has significantly reduced the burden of GBS-EOD disease, it has had no effect on preventing either GBS-LOD in infants or GBS infections in adults.
+Though the introduction of national guidelines to screen pregnant women for GBS carriage and the use of IAP has significantly reduced the burden of GBS-EOD disease, it has not affected the prevention of either GBS-LOD in infants or GBS infections in adults.

 Because of this, if an effective vaccine against GBS were available, it would be an effective means of controlling not only GBS disease in infants, but also infections in adults.

-There are a number of problems with giving antibiotics to women in labor.
-Such antibiotic exposure risks included severe allergic reactions and difficulties screening pregnant women for GBS.
 If pregnant women could be given a vaccine against GBS, this could potentially prevent most cases of GBS without the need for antibiotics or screening.

 Vaccination is considered an ideal solution to prevent not only early- and late-onset disease but also GBS infections in adults at risk.

-Development of GBS vaccines for maternal immunization has been identified as a priority by the World Health Organization on the basis of high unmet need.
+Development of GBS vaccines for maternal immunization has been identified as a priority by the World Health Organization based on high unmet need.

 A GBS-effective maternal vaccine could have a great effect on newborn morbidity and mortality.
 It has been estimated that this vaccine could prevent about 127,000 cases of GBS-EOD, 87,000 of GBS-LOD, 31,000 deaths, and 18,000 cases of neuro-developmental impairment.

 As early as 1976, low levels of maternal antibodies against the GBS capsular polysaccharide were shown to be correlated with susceptibility to GBS-EOD and GBS-LOD.
 Maternal-specific antibodies, transferred from the mother to the newborn, were able to confer protection to babies against GBS infection.

 The capsular polysaccharide of GBS, which is an important virulence factor, is also an excellent candidate for the development of an effective vaccine.